Jonathancui123/BikeBot/README.md

 # BikeBot
-Notify when bikes that can be resold for profit are posted on Kijiji
+Notify when bikes that can be resold for profit are posted on Kijiji.
+Using python webscraping and leveraging NLP to compare postings on Kijiji with their market value.

 ## Install
 ### Manually